 - 4.2.1 The Proposed Development adopts a series of sensitive design measures as follows: - High-rise Towers with top level at +150.45mPD and +153.60mPD (43-storeys) would be located at the southern portion which is compatible with the existing public housing estates with +145mPD, e.g. Queen Hill Estate, Shan Lai Court to the south of the Site and the planning residential development with +175mPD to the southeast of the Site.
 A 4-storey shopping arcade is proposed at the northern portion at +12.0mPD with top levels at +32.0mPD.
-It is strategically located abut to Castle Peak Road which is more compatible with the low-rise village development at adjacent areas. - Underground car parking spaces and E&M facilities are provided to reduce overall building height and are hidden within the dense peripherical plantings. - The proposed building mass and disposition above ground have been carefully designed with wide building separation (of not less than 20m between T1 and 4 and approx. 7.5m to 16m with among buildings).
-This is to reduce obstruction to prevailing winds but to open up wind corridors to improve air ventilation and permeability in the area.
+It is strategically located abut to Castle Peak Road which is more compatible with the low-rise village development at adjacent areas. - Underground car parking spaces and E&M facilities are provided to reduce overall building height and are hidden within the dense peripherical plantings. - The proposed building mass and disposition above ground have been carefully designed with wide building separation (two are about 7m (between Tower 4/Tower 5) and 11m (between Tower 2/Tower 3) in width).
+This is to reduce obstruction to prevailing winds but to open up air path to improve air ventilation and permeability in the area.
 The building design has struck a balance between the building separation and building height.
 If more building separation is provided among buildings, the height of the buildings will increase substantially which will cause further visual intrusion of the Development. - The proposed development has been set back along all sides, which greatly reduces the visual impact at street level.
 Facing Castle Peak Road, the building edge of proposed shopping arcade has been set back significantly to allow opportunities for provision of greenery and open space at grade level.
 Meanwhile, the setback facing Castle Peak Road would house commercial facilities, including retail shops and restaurants, then adding vitality and vibrancy to the area. - Edge planting strips with minimum 1.5m wide are proposed along the boundary to form a soft-planted edges along the periphery of Site.
 Ornamental tree, shrubs, groundcover along the site boundary will also help to screen the buildings.
 No building development is envisaged in these buffer planting areas.